 Assembly: Once the cabinets, drawers, and doors have all been painted, we put everything back into place and install all of the hardware.

-Over the years, we’ve refined the cabinet painting process to ensure that it’s as quick, convenient, and affordable as possible, while still producing the highest quality finish.
+Over the years, we’ve refined our top quality cabinet painting process to ensure that it’s as quick, convenient, and affordable as possible, while still producing the highest quality finish.
 We are also able to coordinate our work so that it best fits with your schedule and other remodeling projects.
 That way, you’ll have the least amount of disruption to your life.
+Feel free to browse our gallery of “before and after” photos to see some of the cabinet painting transformations we’ve accomplished.

 If you have further questions about how we paint kitchen cabinets, types of wood cabinets, or how to choose a contractor, give us a call at (303) 222-0110, or e-mail email@example.com.